United Ireland: Calls for unification, start of the Troubles

 A border poll was held in Northern Ireland in 1973.
 The SDLP and Sinn Féin called for a boycott of the poll.
-98.9% of votes cast supported remaining part of the United Kingdom, accounting for 57.5% of the overall electorate.
+98.9% of votes cast supported remaining part of the United Kingdom.
+The poll was overwhelmingly boycotted by nationalists, and the turnout was therefore 58.7%.
+The pro-UK vote did however represent 57.5% of the entire electorate, notwithstanding the boycott.